 It is an out and back walk, so you can walk as short or long a distance as you like before turning back.
 There are several places along the walk with road access.
 Take your time, explorer the beaches and headlands, take lots of photos, have a swim, and a drink or 2 on the terrace.
 The colours would be great at dusk.

 The eastern half walk is fairly rural, with only a few access roads and seasonal beach cafes, with no seafront development.
 The western half of the walk forms the 5.7 km long waymarked "PR1 LGA Percurso dos 7 Vales Suspensos" (7 Hanging Valleys Path) which passes the coastal villages of Benagil (fishing harbour), Carvalho, and Vale Centianes

 The walk is possible year round.
 High summer may be too hot for walking, and be busy, but the sea will be warm, and it averages 14 hours of sunshine a day.
 Spring and early Autumn would be best.
 Winter (when the photos were taken) can be nice, still sunny, but the sea is a little colder, but not too bad (17°), for swimming.
 There is rain from October to February, but very little from May to September

 If you've come all this way, there are other good coastal walks around Sagres (the south west corner) and Pontal (the west coast)

-Travel by car only.
+No public transport - travel by car only.
 The villages in this area weren't on my (old) satnav.
 From the old N125 coast road (i.e. not the motorway) between Lagoa and Porches, head south on M1154 (turning by the International School) signposted Benagil.